Finding the best water saving shower head for your family has major impact on how your family’s footprint.

 Other Tips For Saving Water In Your Bathroom

 You use nearly half of all your household’s water in your bathroom.
+Water-saving shower heads are just a start for saving water.

 So, once you’ve got the low-flow showerhead installed, here are some more tips to further cut your usage: